Rova Validation Quick Reference Guide

 As other pathways are added to the timeline, so are all activity and documents associated with those pathways in addition to those already there linked to the 'main pathway'.

-Leveraging other pathway data in LUNA
+Using other pathway data in LUNA

 Other related pathways can be added to the timeline as instructed above.
 Related specialties and overlapping dates are often clues that other pathways have been started incorrectly.
 Adding a pathway to the timeline will add all linked documents and activities.